Country Spotlight: Swaziland

 - Educating the community and securing their commitment to the fight against pediatric HIV/AIDS through the organization of community events such as “family days.”

-- Supporting 113 site providing prevention of mother-to-child transmission (PMTCT) services;
+- Supporting 138 sites providing prevention of mother-to-child transmission (PMTCT) services;

 - Supporting eight sites supplying care and treatment support to women, children, and families living with or affected by HIV and AIDS;

-- Provided nearly 160,000 women in Swaziland with PMTCT services.
+- Provided more than 174,000 women in Swaziland with PMTCT services.

 - Provided HIV counseling and testing to more than 144,000 pregnant women.